This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Or a physician may have failed to order an emergency Cesarean section even when it was clear the delivery would be difficult.
 These and other reasons may prove that an infant’s death was wrongful.

-In Bibb County, Georgia, in 2015, a couple was awarded $4.3 million in an infant wrongful death suit.[4]
-The mother in the case said that the doctors failed to provide the right care in a timely manner.
+In Bibb County, Georgia, in 2015, a couple was awarded $4.3 million in an infant wrongful death suit.[3]
+The mother said that the doctors failed to provide the proper care in a timely manner.

 The woman was found to have a cervical abnormality, signifying that she was at risk of having her baby prematurely.